pjstadig/reducible-stream/README.md

 ## Big Idea

 The big idea here is to take a stream, fuse it with a decoder and resource management, and package it up as a reducible object.
-This object can have a transducer applied to it, and whether that transducer fully consumes the stream or not, the stream will get cleaned up.
+This object can be passed around as a value and can have a transducer applied to it, and whether that transducer fully consumes the stream or not, the stream will get cleaned up.

 ## Consequences